Gexkill/sweng2/DD/src/index.md

     * [G4] crossed out
     * improvement of the Architecture Design part in the 1.5 Document structure
     * adding of UX and BCE in the lexic
+    * component view revision, there missed someinteractions and then pushgateway

 [deploymentView]: ../resources/architecture/deployment.png?raw=true